ocimakamboj/NNLS/Assignment-1/README.md

 All the codes have been implemented in MATLAB.

 A basic Perceptron Algorithm was implemented as a part of this assignment.
 The codes correspond to Problem-5 of the file [NNLS_2019_HW1].
-The full report is here [NNLS_Report]
+The full report is here [NNLS_Report].

 To get started, run the Test.m file.